 Risk Management and Flexibility

 Traditional insurance relies on risk-sharing, where the insurance company absorbs the financial risk of covering employee healthcare costs.
 Employers pay fixed premiums, and the insurer handles claims, making this a low-risk option for businesses.
-In level funded plans, the risk is partially shared.
+In level funded plans, the risk is also absorbed by the carrier.
 Employers pay fixed monthly costs that include stop-loss insurance to protect against high claims, but they also have the chance to benefit from lower claims through refunds.

 Flexibility in plan design is another key difference.
 Traditional insurance offers limited customization, with pre-packaged plans provided by the insurance company.
 In contrast, level funded plans give businesses more flexibility, allowing them to adjust benefits, wellness programs, and other elements to fit employee needs.
 This flexibility allows for greater control over healthcare costs, as businesses can design a plan that suits their workforce and financial goals.